 Prohibere was designed to be applied directly to scalp when a pulling episode begins.
 Cooling sensation may take up to 5-10 minutes to occur.

-To successfully prevent and fight pulling urges often requires a multifaceted approach including competing response training, tracking, practice, barrier methods, and CBT/DBT.
+To successfully prevent and fight pulling urges often requires a multifaceted approach including competing response training, self-monitoring, practice, barrier methods, & therapy (CBT/DBT).

-Below is the standard plan for habit reversal training for trichotillomania incorporating Prohibere as a competing response tool.
+Below is the standard plan for Competing Response Training for trichotillomania incorporating Prohibere as a competing response tool.

 Competing response training

 1. Competing Reaction Training- Subject learns the inconspicuous competing response of applying cooling Prohibere and fist clenching whenever pulling starts to occur